thedavidang/CSC4151/README.md

-# CSC4151
+# WalletWatch
-Software Engineering 1 documentation for Matthew Paik, Chandler Stevens, David Ang, and Jason Djajasasmita
+Self-discover your spending habits with a simple, secure, and offline Android app.

+Software Engineering project by:
+- Matthew Paik
+- Chandler Stevens
+- David Ang
+- Jason Djajasasmita